| Title: | A Report Templating System |

 a character value specifying which preset to return |

-Default parameters are read from options
+Default parameters are read from options:

 'header.open',